mfaani/mfaani/content/posts/interviewing/string.md

 date: 2022-06-12T14:49:48-04:00
 category: [interviewing]
 tags: [swift, strings, unicode, character]
+description: "Some discussion on Unicode and clustering and why converting a string to an array of characters makes things easier"
 ---

 This is bit of fast paced intro into Swift Strings.